shroukhm/informations_about_AI/README.md

                                                                                          -The Non-Probability Sampling and its four types
 4-In statistics there are many types of data distribution , In this file i am talking breifly about : - Continuous and discrete distributions and its types
-5-In statistics there are many statistical test types , In statistical test types file i am talking breifly about these types
+5-In statistics there are many statistical test types , In statistical test types file i am talking breifly about these types 6- IN Web scrapping file i am talking breifly about : - what is it
+                                                      - its tools
+                                                      - What is Web Scraping used for?